5ven/scheduler/README.md

         password:'$2b$04$NDunia1zLBNH3ur1AWuUN.nBPeGAhxCd4b/95LRsRN6VvKq9y6fzK'
       })
   ```
-- if you are using a Mac and VirtualBox for testing and development, make the folder ```mkdir -p ../modules/{api,microsite}``` into the parent folder of the project.
-VirtualBox does not properly support linking via folder shares and this way node.js modules will be saved onto the virtual server instead of the host computer. docker-compose.yml already has these volume settings in place.

 - add the .env file for the API into the folder api and define the following constants
   ```javascript
   MONGO_URI=mongodb://mongo/scheduler-devel